FAQs about Statistical Analysis

 Traffic hit rate = (total downstream traffic - origin-pull traffic) / total downstream traffic.

-How to fix the problem with low traffic hit rate?
+How do I fix the low traffic hit rate issue?

 - Check whether the cache is purged: Cache purge clears the specified content on the node, leading to temporarily low traffic hit rate.